 The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 As a very young child, I remember having a major obsession with the pictures of fictional Kings and Queens from the card deck of my parents’ playing cards.
-Interestingly, I’ve spent much of my life thinking, maybe, I was just fascinated by the colors and the armor designs that symbolized Royalty.
+Interestingly, I’ve spent much of my life thinking, maybe, I was just fascinated by the fancy array of colors that made up the armor designs which symbolized Royalty.

-Decades later, after conducting countless hours of research while studying my family’s history, I was then linked all the way back to the beginnings of the United States and the Coat of Arms which identifies the European linage of my family.
+Decades later, after conducting countless hours of research while studying my family’s history, I was then shockingly linked all the way back to the beginnings of the United States of America and to the Coat of Arms, which identified the European linage line of my family.

-After experiencing a spiritual awakening in the early days of 2020, only months later, in May, I founded a nonprofit organization called the Men Of Color Having Answers Foundation (MOCHA), to discover solutions to end Generational Obstacles faced by Black Americans.
+Things were made so much clearer, after I experienced a spiritual awakening in the early days of 2020.
+Only months later, in May, I founded a nonprofit organization called the Men Of Color Having Answers Foundation (MOCHA), to discover solutions to end generational obstacles faced by Black Americans.

-Unexpectedly, I began my mission of change by researching my family’s very concealed and well guarded history in South Carolina.
-Once I gathered enough facts, I soon concluded that the 7th Vice President of the United States of America, John C. Calhoun undeniably played a role in the lives of my immediate ancestors.
+Eventually, I began my mission of change by researching my family’s very concealed and well guarded history in the state of South Carolina.
+After conducting extensive research, and once I had gathered enough facts, I soon concluded that the 7th Vice President of the United States of America, John C. Calhoun, undeniably played a role in the lives of my immediate ancestors in Clemson, South Carolina.

-In the New York Times feature below, Antoinette Lee, discusses how she found out that John C. Calhoun was her third generation great grandfather.
-The 7th Vice President, John C. Calhoun was also my 7th generation great grandfather. ⬇️
+In the New York Times feature below, Antoinette Lee, discusses how she found out that John C. Calhoun was her third great grandfather.
+Remarkably, the 7th Vice President, John C. Calhoun was also my 7th generation great grandfather.

-Sadly, the brutal rape of my grandmother Martha Elizabeth (Lizzie) Lee, by John C. Calhoun was the only other information that surfaced about the past of my grandmother prior to her giving birth to her first of several children by the 7th Vice President of the United State of America.
+Sadly, the brutal rape of my grandmother, by John C. Calhoun was the only other information that surfaced about her past, prior to giving birth to her first of several children by the 7th Vice President of the United State of America.

-Even after my grandmother Martha Liza had been raped by Calhoun, her young child NANCY was separated from her and sold to another slave holder after tensions were heightened in the Calhoun Mansion.
+After my grandmother Martha Elizabeth Liza Lee had been raped by Calhoun, her young child NANCY was later separated from her; enslaved, and sold to another slave holder after tensions were heightened about her presence in the home of the Calhoun Mansion at Fort Hill.

 Years later, after their traumatic separation, the emotional reunion of my grandmother Martha Liza Lee and her daughter Nancy Washington Legree at an area Picnic was truly Heartbreaking⬇️